GingerCam/Radio-VNC/README.md

 The "main" branch is for stable and standard use.

 The "dev" branch is for testing and is mostly unstable and dysfunctional, so if you aren't a tester or tech "nerd" then i would keep away.
 But i'm not stopping you from looking at it, so go ahead.

+# THEMES

+I will be adding new themes and a new theme selector.
+The themes will include Windows (11, 10, 7, XP, 95), MacOS/Big Sur.
+If there is any you would like to be seen added then make an issue and give the label enhancement.